nelso0/barbotine-scalping-bot/README.md

 ## How do I  get it?

-The source code is now available for purchase: [barbotine.xyz/shop](https://barbotine.xyz/shop)
+Source code available for Barbotine Capital supporters: [barbotine.xyz/](https://barbotine.xyz/)